-How does Apdex work?
+How Does Apdex Work?

-So how does it work?
 First off, the application or website owner is responsible for defining the target response time (based on their performance goals), known throughout this article as T (time) where all requests handled in T, or less, are “satisfactory” for your users.

 The Apdex method takes your defined response time threshold (T), the sum of satisfactory response times plus half of the tolerable response times divided by the total number of samples (requests sampled) in order to calculate a ratio from 0 to 1.
 (0 being unsatisfactory and 1 being satisfactory) See equation for Apdex below: